Neighborhood Assistance Program (NAP)

 Common Eligible Projects

-Eligible NAP activities include Affordable Housing Programs, Community Economic Development, Community Services, Crime Prevention, Education, Job Training, Neighborhood Assistance, and Neighborhood Conservation.
+Eligible NAP activities include Affordable Housing Programs, Community and Civic Engagement, Community Economic Development, Community Services, Crime Prevention, Education, Job Training, Neighborhood Assistance, Neighborhood Conservation, and Transportation.

 Eligible projects must be geographically specific and serve a low-income population.
-Within the NAP program there are four subprograms – Neighborhood Assistance Program (NAP)(55% tax credit), Special Program Priorities (SPP)(75% tax credit), Neighborhood Partnership Program (NPP)(75-80% tax credit) and Charitable Food Program (CFP)(55% tax credit).
-The guidelines detail the distinctions between the subprogram requirements.
+Within the NAP program there are four subprograms – Neighborhood Assistance Program (NAP)(65% tax credit), Special Program Priorities (SPP)(90% tax credit), Neighborhood Partnership Program (NPP)(90-95% tax credit) and Charitable Food Program (CFP)(65% tax credit).

 More Information